MicrosoftDocs/Viva/Viva/insights/advanced/analyst/why-build-an-employee-retention-model.md

 6: <https://www.forbes.com/sites/johnhall/2019/05/09/the-cost-of-turnover-can-kill-your-business-and-make-things-less-fun>

-## Company benefits
+## Benefits

-There are many potential benefits to an organization when a retention or attrition model is successfully deployed and leveraged:
+There are many potential benefits to an organization when a retention or attrition model is successfully deployed:

 1. **Financial Savings**: Beyond recruitment costs, low turnover can lead to financial savings in areas like benefits administration and retirement plans, which are more cost-effective with long-term employees.
 Moreover, costs associated with hiring, training, and productivity losses due to employee attrition can also be reduced.[^7] [^8] [^9] [^10]